 You are what you eat, and you are what to write.
-Negative, critical review articles can get yourself down.
-As a reviewer, you're supposed to help users make the decision to buy or not to buy products.
+Negative, critical review articles can get you down.
+As a reviewer, you're supposed to help users decide to buy or not to buy products.
 So you try to be as honest and unbiased as you can.
-But if you keep picking bad products and criticize one after another, doesn't it make you stop and question yourself?
+But if you keep picking bad products and criticizing one after another, doesn't it make you stop and question yourself?
 Are you really happy throwing a strop at your web space?

 One of my reviews was of a debut album by this young pop dancing/singing female sensation.
 I called her something like "cheap, cheesy and disposable" ...The singer was Madonna.
 That writing experience has made concrete proof that I'm the most useless reviewer.